-In the natural stone industry where white is prized above all else, Carrara marble has been the leading choice for project architects.
+In the natural stone industry where white marble architecture is prized above all else, Carrara marble has been the leading choice for architects projects.
 But maybe not for long.

 Where exterior projects face the relentless weathering elements of sun, rain, wind and pollution, architects are choosing white American granite over Italian marble for its ability to stay white, no matter the weather.

-Quarried in Bethel, Vermont, Bethel White is the only granite on the planet that sustains its true white color over time.
+Quarried in Bethel, Vermont, Bethel White® granite is the only granite on the planet that sustains its true white color over time.
 This American granite won’t develop the rusty hue found on other weathered granites, caused by the oxidation of a high iron content.
 Granite is also a more durable natural stone in general compared to marble.
 Marble wears much more quickly due to the stone's calcite content which reacts to the acidity in the atmosphere (think acid rain).
-In an outdoor installation cladding material must be able to withstand time in the environment and Bethel White is always going to be superior in that case.
+In an outdoor installation stone facade cladding material must be able to withstand time in the environment and Bethel White is always going to be superior in that case.
 Take New York city's buildings for example, where Polycor materials have been included in historic building stone project for centuries.

 In one notable project architects are swapping out deteriorating Carrara marble for the more durable white granite, on a building completed less than 30 years ago.